 LOCATION: 447 W 56th St, New York, NY 10019

-The swimming pool where Jake meets Vicki, played by Cathy Moriarty, was filmed at the Tony Dapolito Recreation Center in New York City (1 Clarkson St, New York, NY 10014).
-The same pool appeared in the Larry Clark film “Kids.”
+Jake first meets Vickie, played by Cathy Moriarty, at the Tony Dapolito Outdoor Pool.
+The same pool appears in the film “Kids.”

 An older Jake LaMotta lives in this home, supposedly located in Florida.
 The house can actually be found in Los Angeles.